tharuka01/HacktoberFest2022-Newbie/README.md

 [https://hacktoberfest.com/](https://hacktoberfest.com/)

 ## How to contribute to this projects ✔

 Here are 2 quick and painless ways to contribute to this project:

-* Create an Issue highlighting your Projects or your contribution and it will be assigned .
+* Create an Issue highlighting your Projects or your contribution and it will be assigned.
 * Create a PR by following all the rules and it will be checked and accepted immediately
 * Add your name to the `CONTRIBUTORS.md` file

 ## For Newbies ✔

-* Create an Issue highlighting your Projects ,Patterns,or any algorithm and it will be assigned .
+* Create an Issue highlighting your Projects ,Patterns,or any algorithm and it will be assigned.
 * Create a PR by following all the rules and it will be checked and accepted immediately.

 Choose both, make a pull request for your work and wait for it to be merged!

 Hope this helps!

 ## Getting started ✔

 * Fork this repository (Click the Fork button in the top right of this page, click your Profile Image)
 * Clone your fork down to your local machine